 How Does Prednisone Cause Hot Flashes?

 Prednisone changes your temperature regulation through actions on the thyroid and adrenal glands.
 For some people, this leads to hot flashes, red flushed cheeks and drenching sweat.
 That sounds like a menopausal woman, doesn’t it?

-I asked the typical question, “Is it hot in here?” and found out it was just me!
+When I asked, “Is it hot in here?”
+I found out it was just me!
 Normally I’m the cold person, asking for the thermostat to be adjusted to make it warmer in the room.
 But while on prednisone, occasionally I had hot flashes.

 My red flushed cheeks!

 Many of the ways people describe a menopausal woman relates to prednisone side effects.
 Emotional, “flying off the handle,” unpredictable, mood swings, rage, depression, and uncontrollable anger, are all terms that can be used to describe a woman going through menopause or a person on prednisone.

 Prednisone causes brain fog, confusion, disorientation, word-finding difficulty, psychosis, dementia and other symptoms that sound a lot like Alzheimer’s disease.

 Prednisone makes your eyes seem old.
 Common prednisone side effects on eyes include blurry vision, glaucoma, and cataracts.
 People on prednisone complain of blurry vision especially upon waking.
 Blurry vision is temporary and usually goes away within a few hours of waking.